nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 Now connect to your companion using the method you chose and configure the Name, radio settings and channels.

 - The name and radio settings are set in the settings page (found under the `⚙️` at the top right of the app).
-Make sure to tap the `✔️` at the top right to save the settings.W ait for green success notification.
+Make sure to tap the `✔️` at the top right to save the settings.
+Wait for the green success notification.

 - The channels are added from the channel page at the top right `⋮` → `+ Add Channel` → `Join a Hashtag Channel` Then enter the name of the channel (shown below such as `test`) and press join channel.

+**3. Join the mesh**

+Send a greeting to the public channel or a `test` to the **#test** channel.
+Next to the message will say heard `2` repeats representing the number of repeaters that you heard retransmitting your sent message.
+If this is 0 then a repeater was unable to be reached, or the radio settings are wrong.
+Double check the radio settings and then check the [map](https://nswmesh.github.io/NSW-Sydney-Meshcore-Map/) to see if there are repeaters near you.
+Double click or long press on your location to check if there is expected coverage at your location.

 > **Important:** All nodes connecting to the Sydney mesh must use the **Australia preset** with SF11 (modified from the default SF10).